Skip to main content

 What is the Kualia MCP server?

-Kualia exposes a remote Model Context Protocol (MCP) server so AI assistants like Claude, ChatGPT, Cursor, and Perplexity can read your budget data and help you reason about your finances — directly, with your permission, and without copy-pasting.
-Server URLWhat can the AI do?
+Kualia exposes a remote Model Context Protocol (MCP) server so AI assistants like ChatGPT, Claude, Cursor, and Perplexity can read your budget data and help you reason about your finances directly, with your permission, and without copy-pasting.
+Server URL

 How authentication works

 You never paste an API key.
-The connection uses OAuth 2.1 with PKCE and dynamic client registration, all driven by the MCP spec:- The client connects to
+The connection uses OAuth 2.1 with PKCE and dynamic client registration, all driven by the MCP spec:

-WWW-Authenticateheader pointing to its OAuth metadata. - The client opens the Kualia app in your browser to ask for consent.
+3. The client opens the Kualia app in your browser to ask for consent.

-- You approve, and the client receives a token scoped to your account.
+4. You approve, and the client receives a token scoped to your account.

-- The token is stored locally by the client and used for all future calls.
+5. The token is stored locally by the client and used for all future calls.

 Pick your client